Face mask and how to make it PROTECTIVE

 Who in fashion industry produce protective DIY face masks?

 So now when the importance of the protective mask for everyone is quiet clear we definitely need to talk about the standards and producers: what materials to use, forms etc, and who produce them to support hospitals and all public.
 Yes, we have a shortage of the masks in all countries and specially in USA and Europe.
 So many fashion designers, fashion houses, textile producers started urgent production of the masks and started donating them to the hospitals.
-Although production of the surgical and N95 masks demands very special requirements, to protect the virus to go trough.
+Although production of the surgical and N95 masks demands very special requirements, to protect against the virus to go trough.
 So many fashion producers decided to go with materials they have and produce non-surgical gowns and masks for patients in the hospitals.

 And still this kind of production demands special requirements.
 And unfortunately not too many designers are actually know or follow them.
 I’d like to make a special note here: